Telemedicine and COVID-19: What You Need to Know

-What Is Telemedicine?
+What Is telehealth?

 - The visit may include the transmission of still images, use of electronic medical records, and patient portals, vital sign monitoring, health education, remote device monitoring, call center consults, and medication therapy management (MTM).

 Common ailments you have that could easily be treated via telemedicine include:

-- Back pain or problems
+- back pain or problems

-- Colds/sinus congestion
+- colds or sinus congestion

-- Eye problems
+- eye problems

-- Ear infections
+- eye infections

-- Rash or other skin condition
+- rash or other skin condition

-- Some mental health counseling
+- certain mental health counseling and follow-up

-- Primary care doctors, such as pediatricians or family medicine doctors, can use telemedicine to provide a consult with a patient or another specialist doctor, like a board certified dermatologist, to help render a diagnosis.
+Primary care doctors, such as pediatricians or family medicine doctors, can use telemedicine to provide a consult with a patient or another specialist doctor, like a board certified dermatologist, to help render a diagnosis.
 This may involve live, interactive video conferencing, still screen shots, or can be used in conjunction with a nurse-assisted visit.
-If needed, a patient may be immediately directed to schedule in-office care.
+When needed, a patient may be immediately directed to schedule in-office care.